Written by Julie Rekha

 2. Nobody Is Purchasing My Art Work

 When you feel like nobody is purchasing your artwork, ask yourself if you have a blueprint to attain the required sales?
 What channels do you sell from, and what are you doing to ensure those places are generating any income?
 Are you regularly updating your online store?
-Are you selling your art works to the right target audience?
+Are you selling your artworks to the right target audience?
 Are you promoting through social media and are you doing it efficiently?
 Let’s consider each of these following queries further and talk about them individually – for you to reach an ideal solution for this issue you must be willing to find where your problems are and resolve them as quickly as possible.

 I personally do not sell my art freely to anyone because there must be value and respect for my creations, so finding myself the right buyer is something that is a challenge constantly.
 You do not want to sell your art to someone for loose change and find that your masterpiece has been left in the basement and is collecting dust.
 If you are marketing your collections at a more affordable price range, then invest in selling reproductions/fine art prints instead.

-3. I don’t Have a Plan for My Sales
+3. I Don’t Have a Plan for My Sales

-For you attain more sales, then you are required to have a plan on how you will attain them.
-Having plans/blueprints keeps you concentrated on your mission and helps you attain your objectives quicker as you have better view of where it will go contingent on such plan.
+For you to attain more sales, you are required to have a plan on how you will attain them.
+Having plans/blueprints keeps you concentrated on your mission and helps you attain your objectives quicker as you have a better view of where it will go contingent on such a plan.
 If you do not have a plan; then this could be the purpose you are not selling enough of your artworks.

 Another good option would be to view other artists and how they are marketing their artworks.
 It does not always require for you to sell in galleries or at the markets.
 These days you can upload your art on many platforms that can help you sell.